-This post will show you how to use pattern fill in Adobe Illustrator.
-You can use the built-in patterns or create your own.
+In this article, I will show you how to use patterns in Adobe Illustrator.
+You can use the existing Illustrator pattern fills or create your own.

 Let’s dive in!